 7. Fishing and the South Fork Crow River

 The South Fork Crow River meanders through Hutchinson.
 You might want to pack your rod and cast off to enjoy a relaxing morning.
 Hutchinson is a postcard sample of middle America, and you can get the full experience by taking some time off to fish – even if it’s your first time.

-Try your hand at catching fish like northern pike, bigmouth buffalo, channel catfish, green sunfish, and yellow perch.
+Try catching fish like northern pike, bigmouth buffalo, channel catfish, green sunfish, and yellow perch.
 You may also catch black crappie or bluegill.

 However, don’t attempt to dangle the worm without a fishing license.
-Make sure you have all your papers in order before fishing coming out to fish in Hutchinson.
+Ensure you have all your papers in order before fishing and coming out to fish in Hutchinson.

 Regardless of what kind of fish you catch, it will be a worthwhile and scenic experience for all your senses.
 Make sure you have a license!